 Scrum tools and utilities for developers

-Cool people to follow in the Scrum and agile space:
+People to follow in the Scrum and agile space

 - Jeff Sutherland, CEO, Scrum Inc. – @jeffsutherland

 - Boris Gloger, Scrum Evangelist – @borisgloger